The Tournament

 -

-No. Participation in the Tournament is free of charge.
+No. Participation is free of charge.

 -